The See of Things

 “The thing that made you want such a life in the first place.”

-She just smirked at my confusion, saying this was the payment a person had to make to get to the place you knew but not how.
+She just smirked at my confusion, saying this was the payment a person had to make to get to the place you know and don’t know how.
 The more she talked about it all, the more confused I became.

 But my baby brother cooed and watched her lips as if understood every word that Nana said.
 After a while he’d lay content and solid under her answers.
 With some babies, you knew they weren’t listening by their heads rolling from one corner of the room to another, but not my baby brother.
 He listened like I watched.
 Focused, like an old man watches the sun slip beneath the horizon, before willing to get up from his chair.
 His baby assuredness made me uncomfortable.
 Nana laid him on his back in his small bassinet beneath our bedroom window, handing him off to the summer breeze and chorus of cicadas sounding through the wired screen.
 She then gestured for me to follow back downstairs.